Saturday, May 26, 2018

 Drawn from Immanuel's veins.

-We could enter a discussion of believing.
-Some people believe and therefore become witnesses to the love that God has for the world.[12]
+This passage also inspires a discussion of believing.
+Some people believe and therefore become witnesses to the love that God has for the world.[43]
 Some people experience this as a one-time, bursting experience of newness, like a conversion experience.
 William James used the example of a shed roof in a snowstorm.
 Snow builds up until the stress on the roof reaches the last point beyond which it will not remain intact.
 Then one flake of snow, almost imperceptible in and of itself, acts as the final weight and the roof collapses.
 In conversion, any life experience may be that last snowflake.
 It is an illness, or a sunrise, or an inspiring worship experience, or an addiction which has finally become too much.
 Then the Holy Spirit breaks through to the person.
 For other people it may be more subtle, a slowly developing realization that Christ is real, that God does indeed work within us to heal and give life.
 Then in a moment of realization, one accepts Christ.
 Eternal life brings stability in life.
 It means that as we suffer and struggle, and as we laugh and feel good, we learn that in all things God is with us as God empowers and loves us, the divine presence when needed.

 Bishop Ruediger Minor, from former East Germany, tells the following story.
 Two years before their collapse, the Communist Party called a special meeting.
 For 55 minutes a Marxist philosopher lectured on why communism was officially atheistic and why there is no God.
 When the official finished, most of the people simply stood with folded arms.
 A few applauded nervously.
 Then, Communist Party officials led a Russian Orthodox priest to the podium and told him he had three minutes for his response.
 The priest began his response by saying he did not need three minutes.
 He only needed three words.
 The three words were these, shouted at the top of his lungs: "Christ is risen."
 The people in that meeting shouted back, "Christ is risen indeed!"
 They did this three times.
 With that the priest turned from the podium and returned to his seat.